-Why choose this course: Physical Education examines both the practical aspects of Physical Education (15%), evaluation of performance (15%) and also the theoretical aspects such as Anatomy and Physiology, Biomechanics, Acquiring Movement Skills, Sports Psychology and Socio-cultural/Contemporary Issues (70%).
+Why choose this course: Physical Education examines both the practical aspects of Physical Education but also the theoretical aspects such as Anatomy and Physiology, Biomechanics, Acquiring Movement Skills, Sports Psychology and Socio-cultural/Contemporary Issues.
 Students have the chance to coach or perform in a practical area of Physical Education.

-- Paper 1 (90 marks - 30% of total A level - 2 hour exam) on applied anatomy & physiology, exercise physiology and biomechanics. - Paper 2 (60 marks - 20% of total A level - 1 hour exam) on skill acquisition and sports psychology. - Paper 3 (60 marks - 20% of total A level - 1 hour exam) on Sport and society & contemporary issues in physical activity and sport. - Students evaluate and analyse performance in a chosen sport- EAPI (15%).
-They are only assessed in one sporting activity over the 2 years which is 15% of the total grade.
+- Paper 1 (90 marks 30% of total A level - 2 hour exam) on applied anatomy & physiology, exercise physiology and biomechanics. - Paper 2 (60 marks 20% of total A level - 1 hour exam) on skill acquisition and sports psychology. - Paper 3 (60 marks 20% of total A level - 1 hour exam) on Sport and society & contemporary issues in physical activity and sport. - Students evaluate and analyse performance in their chosen sport.
+They are only assessed in one sporting activity over the 2 years which is 30% of the total grade.